compose-spec/compose-spec/spec.md

     name: "${HTTP_CONFIG_KEY}"
 ```

+If `external` is set to `true` and secret configuration has other but `name` attributes set, considering resource is
+not managed by compose lifecycle, Compose Implementations SHOULD reject a Compose file as invalid.

 Compose file need to explicitly grant access to the configs to relevant services in the application.

 ## Secrets top-level element